 Do I need an SR-22 form in Connecticut?

+Your state DMV will let you know if you need to file an SR-22.
 You’ll probably have to file an SR-22 form in Connecticut if:

 - You’re caught driving without your state’s legal minimum for auto insurance coverage.

 - Your driver’s license has been suspended because of too many traffic violation points.

 - You’re caught driving under the influence of alcohol or drugs (DUI).

 - You failed to pay for damages for an accident you’re held responsible for.

 What if I don’t own a car?